QuentinRa/blog.quentinra.dev/programming-languages/web/html/index.md

 <div class="row row-cols-md-2"><div>

-**Subresource Integrity (SRI)**: to ensure that an external CSS/JS file has not been tampered, we add a hash of the file, and check the integrity.
-If needed, [you can generate a SRI here](https://www.srihash.org/).
+**Subresource Integrity (SRI)**: to ensure that an external CSS/JS file has not been tampered with, we add a hash of the file, and check the integrity.
+If needed, [you can generate an SRI here](https://www.srihash.org/).

 ```xml!
 <script src="SOME/URL"